A key aspect of Octave is the ability to write cloud-side logic, and this is done by implementing a Cloud Action.

 command Stream to send data to a given device).

-The following topics describe how to manage, transform, and work with data from an Octave Edge Device in the cloud:
+The following topics describe how to manage, transform, and work with data from an Octave Edge Device in the cloud using a Cloud Action:

 - Creating a Cloud Action: write cloud-side logic to handle Events.